Health Happening

 Impaired /Spastic function does not allow esophagus to clear or causes LES to open at the wrong time - possibly due to impaired neuromuscular mechanisms/neuro-transmitter involvement in resting tone; Spasticity may be due to Mg deficiency /Mg-Ca imbalance.

-Leakage - may occur as a result of damage by H. pylori bacteria
+Leakage - may occur as a result of damage by H. Pylori bacteria

 A weak/malfunctioning LES combined with high pressure from stomach is able to overcome weak LES "gate"